Smart City Transportation Trends: Urban Digital Twins

 What is an Urban Digital Twin?

-An urban digital twin refers specifically to the virtual representation of a city’s physical assets and infrastructure.
-Using historical data, machine learning, and data analytics, urban digital twins are used to create real-time situations as their physical counterparts change.
+An urban digital twin specifically represents a city’s physical assets and infrastructure in a digital format.
+By leveraging historical data, advanced machine learning algorithms, and data analytics, urban digital twins provide real-time insights and simulations that evolve alongside their physical counterparts.

 Urban Digital Twins and City Optimization